sdiehl/wiwinwlh/tutorial.md

 1. *There are several levels on indirection with desugaring.*

-A lot of Haskell that we write is radically rearranged and transformed into an entirely new form under the hood.
+A lot of the Haskell we write is radically rearranged and transformed into an entirely new form under the hood.

 Most monad tutorials will not manually expand out the do-sugar.
 This leaves the